laravel/nova-docs/4.0/upgrade.md

 ## Dependency Upgrades

-Nova's dependencies have been upgraded.
+Nova's upstream dependencies have been upgraded.
 You will find a complete list of our dependency upgrades below:

 #### Server